MarioNavarrete/keepmywork/README.md

 > cd ..
 ```

-Create repositiry mysql-db on github
+_Create repositiry named mysql-db on github to store your specific modifications_

 Deploy MySQL server
 ```